 When you move from one state to another, your risk of having an auto accident doesn’t decrease simply because you are moving.

-Not only is driving without auto insurance illegal it can end up creating serious financial difficulty for you if you cause an auto accident.
-If you have an accident in a tort state then you can be sued for the losses created in the accident.
-If you have an accident in a no fault state, you can be fined heavily for driving without insurance, you will also face a suspension of your license and your car registration.
+Not only is driving without auto insurance illegal, it can also create serious financial difficulty for you if you cause an auto accident.
+If you have an accident in a tort state, then you can be sued for the losses.

-Some states will give you 30 days, but you need to understand that once you change your insurance to another state other than what you are registered to then the state will be informed that you dropped your state insurance.
+Some states will give you 30 days, but you need to understand that once you change your insurance to another state other than where you are registered, then this registered state will be informed that you dropped your insurance.